 The Hospital Management Advanced Pharmacy Practice Experience (APPE) is an elective rotation that provides insight on how to manage distributive as well as clinical functions within a hospital pharmacy environment.
 This rotation is completed with a hospital pharmacy director or manager.
-P:Successful completion of all didactic coursework in the Pharm.D. curriculum.
+This course is repeatable to a maximum of 10 credit hours.
+P.Successful completion of all didactic coursework in the Pharm.D. curriculum.